 JVZ: More than ever before, the general public understands that smart design makes for better products.
 The line between design and social innovation is increasingly blurred as more designers become social entrepreneurs and fantastic products like Kickstarter, Airbnb, and Etsy are proof that designers can lead great ventures.

 How did The New School enable you to become social entrepreneurs?

-DP: The New School, Parsons specifically, gave us foundational skills.
+DP: The New School—Parsons, specifically—gave us foundational skills.
 Majoring in illustration rather than design was very advantageous because of its emphasis on storytelling over technique.
-Ten years ago, when I graduated, there was little talk of social entrepreneurship, or social consciousness in the university environment unless you were in a liberal arts class, perhaps.
-It's a focus that has seen tremendous growth over the last 10 years.
+Ten years ago, when I graduated, there was little talk of social entrepreneurship or social consciousness in the university environment unless you were in a liberal arts class, perhaps.
+It's a focus that has seen tremendous growth over the last ten years.
 I'd say the most important aspect of being a student at The New School is the access it provides to the New York community of professionals and to an endless selection of talks, events, and career opportunities.